TianyiShi2001/rust-leetcode-oneliner/README.md

 # rust-leetcode-oneliner

-My one-liner solutions to leetcode problems using iterators.
+My one-liner solutions to leetcode problems by only chaining methods provided by the `Iterator` trait.

 These solutions aren't necessarily efficient, but they are fun!
 They also serve as good demonstrations of the use of rust iterators.